x-team/symphony-tutorial/README.md

 ### I. Login

-Now go to your administration page, in this tutorial we'll use the default `/symphony` path, but as you saw in the wizard, you can choose any different path.
+Now go to your administration page.
+In this tutorial we'll use the default `/symphony` path, but as you saw in the wizard you can choose any different path.

 ![localhost/mywebsite/symphony](screenshots/05-login.png)